Radhika210307/Cloud-computing-/Readme.md

 -- after that i chech that my instances are working or not .

-# now we have to create the load balancer
+# 6)now we have to create the load balancer
 --where we have to give vpc, aviablity zone of the ec2 instance

 •then we have to create the target group where we have to select the two insatance we have create then we have to go to helath check edited option which was present below the load balancer is create ,then edit it as given below image